-Cherished readers, The Lady had an interesting discussion with a friend on the subject of personal questions.
+I had an interesting discussion with a friend on the subject of personal questions.
 She was amazed that her daughter-in-law actually answered when someone asked her age.
 I could sympathize with her surprise, but I also acknowledge that the younger generations are generally much more open about things than we ancients are.
-(The Lady is not really ancient…but she likes to pretend to be of a different era.)
+(I’m not really ancient…but I like to pretend to be of a different era.)

 Even with these more open, free social customs, The Lady believes that the following examples fall into the category of personal questions: